 HB 969, a comprehensive privacy law that would immediately become the most onerous in the United States, sailed through the Florida House of Representatives’ Regulatory Reform Subcommittee yesterday.
-This post provides a recap of that hearing and my takeaway on the bill’s momentum.

 Before diving deeper into the House subcommittee hearing, it should be noted that the Florida Senate is now considering SB 1734 (the “Florida Consumer Protection Act”) that would create a similarly sweeping privacy law but go one step further in allowing for a private right of action for any violation of the privacy obligations in addition to data breaches.
 The potential litigation risks to companies doing business in Florida created by this bill are enormous.